Authenticating and Authorizing Microsoft Azure Active Directory Users for Oracle Databases

 Note the following:

-• The Oracle Database server must be able to request the Azure AD public key.
-Depending on the enterprise environment, you may need to configure a proxy setting.
+- The Oracle Database server must be able to request the Azure AD public key.
+Depending on the enterprise network connectivity setup, you may need to configure a proxy setting.

-• Users and applications that need to request an Azure AD token must also be able to connect to Azure AD.
+- Users and applications that need to request an Azure AD token must also be able to have network connectivity to Azure AD.
 You may need to configure a proxy setting for the connection.

-• You must configure Transport Layer Security (TLS) between the Oracle Database client and the Oracle Database server.
+- You must configure Transport Layer Security (TLS) between the Oracle Database client and the Oracle Database server so that the token can be transported securely.
 This TLS connection can be either one-way or mutual.

-• You can create the TLS server certificate to be self-signed or be signed by a well known root certificate.
-The advantage of using a certificate that is signed by a well known root certificate is that the database client can use the system default certificate store to validate the Oracle Database server certificate instead of having to create and maintain a local wallet with the root certificate.
+- You can create the TLS server certificate to be self-signed or be signed by a well known certificate authority.
+The advantage of using a certificate that is signed by a well known Certificate Authority (CA) is that the database client can use the system default certificate store to validate the Oracle Database server certificate instead of having to create and maintain a local wallet with the root certificate.
 Note that this applies to Linux and Windows clients only.

 Registering the Oracle Database Instance with a Microsoft Azure AD Tenancy